<< Previous wine Next wine >>

 VINIFICATION AND AGEING:

 Hand harvested to 40kg baskets, heavy triage, then racked to small stainless steel tanks until December.
 No maceration, free run and direct press.
-Conventional fermentation with cultivated yeasts.
+Spontaneous fermentation with wild yeast.

 LOCATION, SOIL, CLIMATE: